 With the generation of electrical energy from renewable sources, it helps to reduce the impact generated by traditional energies (fossil fuels) to our environment.

-There are several alternatives for connection in renewable systems: Isolated from the public network: These are systems associated with batteries that supply electrical power 24 hours a day.
+Isolated from the public network: These are systems associated with batteries that feed electrical consumption 24 hours a day.
 The systems are usually dimensioned in order to have 3 days of autonomy without sun, providing security 365 days a year.

-Systems associated with the public network: They are similar to the systems of the public network.
-However, in case of reaching the maximum discharge stipulated for the batteries (after 3 days of the minimum generation), the system has the possibility of connecting (automatically) to the electricity grid or to a generator.
+Systems associated with batteries and the public network: They are similar to the isolated systems of the public network.
+However, in case of reaching the maximum discharge stipulated for the batteries (after 3 days of consumption and minimum generation), the system has the possibility of connecting (automatically) to the electricity grid or to a generator.

 Hybrid systems: Systems designed to reduce electricity consumption.
 Circuits are fed only during daytime hours (solar radiation).
-However, there is an accumulation of money in order to face and provide stability of tension and autonomy (usually 24 hours) in the event of power outages.
+However, there is an accumulation bank in order to face and provide stability of tension and autonomy (usually 24 hours) in the event of power outages.

 Synchronous systems: Systems designed to reduce your electricity bill.
-Electricity is only fed during daytime hours (solar radiation).
+Electric consumption is only fed during daytime hours (solar radiation).
 In this case, there is no battery bank, and therefore, in case of possible light cuts, the power supply is completely cut off.

 - Provision of private homes, country clubs, country clubs